 World Water Day: UM helps accelerate change

-Every year since March 22, 1993, World Water Day has raised awareness of the importance of freshwater.
-In 2023, the focus is onaccelerating change to meet the UN's sixth sustainable development goal, namely, access to water and sanitation for all by 2030.
-Scientific research plays a major role in this change and the University of Montpellier, which is one of the major international players in water sciences, intends to play its part.
-This world day is an opportunity to (re)highlight the work of our researchers in formats adapted to the general public and to show the commitment of our university to the challenge of water.
+Every year since March 22, 1993, World Water Day has raised awareness of the importance of fresh water.
+In 2023, the focus is onaccelerating change to meet the UN's sixth sustainable development goal: access to water and sanitation for all by 2030.
+Scientific research plays a major role in this change, and the University of Montpellier, one of the leading international players in the water sciences, intends to play its full part.
+This World Water Day is an opportunity to (re)highlight the work of our researchers in formats adapted to the general public, and to demonstrate our university's commitment to the water challenge.

-On June 2nd, the University of Montpellier and the Unesco center Icireward hosted the International Assembly of Hydrological Sciences.
-On this occasion, Icireward and the UM signed a partnership agreement with the Unesco Chair "Water, Women and Decision-Making Power" and the Felix Houphouet Boigny University of Abidjan.
-In 2023 and only a few weeks after the organization of the Water 4 future hackathon, which brought together more than 400 international students to discuss the major challenges of water, we once again stand out in the global ecosystem of water sciences.
+On June 2, the University of Montpellier and the Unesco Icireward Center hosted the International Assembly of Hydrological Sciences.
+On this occasion, Icireward and the UM signed a partnership agreement with the Unesco Chair in "Water, Women and Decision-Making Power" and the Université Felix Houphouet Boigny in Abidjan.
+In 2023, and just a few weeks after organizing the Water 4 future hackathon, which brought together over 400 international students to tackle the major challenges facing water, we once again stand out in the global water science ecosystem.

-A meeting in Montpellier to echo the United Nations meeting on water
+An event in Montpellier to echo the United Nations water gathering

-- An awareness day for schoolchildren at the Corum to help the younger generations face the challenges ahead.
+- An awareness-raising day for schoolchildren at the Corum to help the younger generations face the challenges ahead.

-- A conference for the general public "Water resources: it's getting complicated!" to provide keys to understanding the major issues with an eclectic panel of scientific specialists, elected officials and managers.
+- A conference for the general public entitled "Ressources en eau : ça se complique!"
+(Water resources: it's getting complicated!) to provide keys to understanding the major issues at stake, with an eclectic panel of scientific specialists, elected representatives and managers.
 It takes place on March 24, 2023 at the Faculty of Law and Political Science.

-Water, a major issue regularly featured in the UM science-society magazine
+Water, a major issue regularly featured in UM's science-society magazine

-"The management of water resources and aquatic ecosystems, vital for human beings and their activities, constitutes one of the major challenges for humanity in the 21st century...".
-With these words, Philippe Augé introduced the 16th issue of the science-society magazine LUM "Lumière sur l'eau" (February-May 2022), which is entirely devoted to the management of water resources.
-A theme that also appears in other issues of the magazine with, for example, the articles :
+"The management of water resources and aquatic ecosystems, vital for human beings and their activities, is one of the major challenges facing humanity in the 21st century...".
+It was with these words that Philippe Augé introduced the 16th issue of the science-society magazine LUM "Lumière sur l'eau" (February-May 2022), devoted entirely to water resource management.
+This theme also features in other issues of the magazine, with articles such as :

 - Wastewater, a resource for the future in LUM#9